ZouhairCharef/kubernetes-the-hard-way-using-vagrant/docs/05-data-encryption-keys.md

 Copy the `encryption-config.yaml` encryption config file to each controller instance:

 ```
+# Array of machine names
+machines=("controller-0" "controller-1" "controller-2")

+# Loop through the machine names
-for instance in controller-0 controller-1 controller-2; do
+for machine in "${machines[@]}"
-  gcloud compute scp encryption-config.yaml ${instance}:~/
+do
+  # Copy encryption-config.yaml file to the Vagrant machine
+  vagrant scp ./encryption-config.yaml ${machine}:/home/vagrant/
 done
 ```